termsurf/word.surf/readme.md

 So needed a system to normalize and unify the lexicons and rules for the different languages, so you can see more at once, in as nice and easy a way as possible.

+That plus it would be amazing to turn this into a small revenue stream somehow, to fund further open developments in the future.

 ## Site Notes

 - REST API documentation at https://chat.surf/base/*